 New Jersey does not mandate that a licensed cannabis manufacturer gets a cultivation license.
 However, during the 24-month period beginning from February 22, 2021, a licensed manufacturer may decide to get a cannabis cultivator license.
 A licensed manufacturer may purchase or obtain marijuana from other licensed cultivators and manufacturers.
 In addition, licensed manufacturers will be allowed to develop, produce, manufacture, prepare, or otherwise create and package cannabis products.
 They may possess, transport, supply, distribute, or sell cannabis and cannabis products to other cannabis manufacturers.
 They may also sell usable cannabis and cannabis products to cannabis retailers or wholesalers.

 New Jersey only classifies marijuana manufacturing licenses according to the size of the marijuana manufacturer’s premises.
-Premises up to 10,000 square feet fall under the same category, and the other categories are for microbusinesses and premises that are more than 10,000 square feet.
+While it issues the same manufacturing licenses for businesses of all sizes, it charges different licensing fees for those with up to 10,000 square feet of manufacturing space and facilities occupying spaces bigger than 10,000 square feet.

 The Cannabis Regulatory Commission does not differentiate manufacturing licenses in the state pursuant to New Jersey Administrative Code 1730: Personal Use Cannabis.
 Manufacturing establishments are required to obtain a state-issued manufacturing license.
 The manufacturing license is the same regardless of the manufacturing establishment’s production methods, types of chemicals used for extraction and post-processing, or whether the establishments are in shared or single-use facilities.